 Every thirty minutes or so this geyser shoots a stream of scalding steam up to 75 feet into the air.
 If you are visiting Napa Valley with kids in tow than a stop at Old Faithful Geyser is almost mandatory.

 Along with the geyser, there is the small herd of fainting goats, a breed that faints when startled.
 With so many visitors, the goats have become used to noise and are not easily scared.
-Still, this is a fun place to visit and children will really enjoy old faithful.
+Still, this is a fun place to visit and children will enjoy the old faithful.

 Old Faithful Geyser is an interesting side trip in the Napa Valley.
 The geyser erupts from about every fifteen minutes to up to 30 minutes.
 Each time we visit the admission seems to increase.
-They have added a new lavender garden but there is not really too much to see other than the Old Faithful.
+They have added a new lavender garden but there is not too much to see other than the Old Faithful.

 Weekends and summer vacation time, highway 29 can be very congested with traffic, we suggest you use the Silverado Trail instead.
 The best time to visit is during the week or in late fall and winter.
 Head to the geyser first and then on the return trip wine tasting.